ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 What exactly this means varies.
 Counties are clustered tightly at a little under 50% male; gay neighborhoods range from 50% to 60% male.
 By contrast, there is much more heterogeneity in how white a county and its corresponding gay neighborhoods are.

-From Figure 3 above, we also begin to see what change in these neighborhoods looks like.
+From Figure 3, we also begin to see what change in these neighborhoods looks like.
 To highlight this process more clearly, I now present bivariate plots of different sets of variables.
 In these, both axes are neighborhood-level characteristics.
 Each point is a single neighborhood in either 2006-2010 or 2011-2015, and an arrow connects the earlier observation to the later one for the same neighborhood.

 ![Divergent trajectories.](../../output/figures/white_married_2way.png)